 - When bringing the load back down reverse what you did in the lifting.

-- If the exact location of the object being lowered is critical you can transition to a squat position with your forearms resting on our thighs.
+- If it is essential that the object be placed in an exact location, you can transition to a squat position with your forearms resting on your thighs.
 This is a more restful position for your back and allows you to fine tune the final resting position of your object.

 - Plan the move and prepare the area to make it easier on your spine.